srivastavayan13/Clean-OS-for-S20-FE/README.md

 # Clean-OS-for-S20-FE
-This zip contains all the codes required to flash your modified files into the system Put your system.img in place of the system.img file in there Put your boot.img with custom kernel installed and magisk if you want too ( You can pull the boot.img from your devie by using termux)
+this script can be used for atleast any dynamic partition samsung device This zip contains all the codes required to flash your modified files into the system Put your system.img in place of the system.img file in there Put your boot.img with custom kernel installed and magisk if you want too ( You can pull the boot.img from your devie by using termux)